MicheleVNG/getting-cleaning-data-final/README.md

 # Getting and Cleaning Data final assigment

-Final Assignment for the Getting and Cleaning Data course on Coursera
+Final Assignment for the Getting and Cleaning Data course on Coursera.

 This README file is intended to explain how the [`run_analysis.R`](run_analysis.R) script works.